code-mphi/ECOGEN/docs/sphinx_docs/source/Chap6_2improvingECOGEN.rst

 Contribute to ECOGEN
 ********************

-Before contributing, please read the section :ref:`Sec:Licence` informations.
+Before contributing, please read the section :ref:`Sec:Licence` information.

 API documentation
 =================
 An API_ documentation is available.
 It is generated thanks to Doxygen_ and special comments in the source code.
-Interested developer will find informations on the different classes and functions used in ECOGEN.
+Interested developers will find information on the different classes, methods and functions used in ECOGEN.

-When contributing to the project and to automatise code documentation using Doxygen, comments should be insert as follow in header files.
+When contributing to the project and to automatize the code documentation using Doxygen, comments should be inserted as follow in header files.

 At the head of files
 --------------------